Instant Payment Systems and Competition for Deposits

 Abstract

-How do instant payment systems impact the banking landscape?
-I exploit quasi-random variation in exposure to the introduction of Pix in Brazil, an instant payment technology, to estimate that instant payments increase deposit market competition – small bank deposits rise relative to large banks.
-Because instant payment systems allow small banks to offer greater payment convenience to depositors, small banks can reduce their deposit rates relative to large banks.
-I estimate the deposit demand model and show that the depositors' welfare increases by 10% after Pix.
-The findings suggest that the universally available instant payment systems can foster banking competition.
+I study how financial technology reshapes competition among banks.
+I exploit quasi-random variation in exposure to the introduction of Brazil’s Pix, an instant payment system, and show that instant payments increase deposit competition.
+Small bank deposits rise relative to large banks because Pix allows small banks to offer payment convenience more similar to large banks.
+Since they become more competitive providing payment services, small banks reduce deposit rates relative to large banks.
+Finally, I estimate a deposit demand model and find that depositors' welfare increases with Pix.
+These findings suggest that universally available payment systems can foster banking competition.

 My research interests include financial intermediation, monetary policy, and payment technologies